Date of Last Revision: June 22, 2021

 We collect credit card information, billing address, shipping address, shipping speed, and item quantity when you place an order.

 Mixbook does not store full credit card data.
-If you elect to store a payment method with us, that payment method will be stored by a payment service provider under contract with us.
+If you elect to associate a payment method with your account, that payment method will be stored by a payment service provider under contract with us.
 The storing payment service provider will be required to comply with the Payment Card Industry Data Security Standard (PCI DSS).

 We store a record of the transactions you enter into with us, including which products you purchase.